tlefko/XPS13-9350-Catalina/README.md

  - Select the only option that is avaiable, and in FS0 navigate to Boot/BOOTx64.
 Add this as an entry, then select this as whatever priority you would like.

  # Credits
- - Credit Hackintosher.com for basic patches (although @syscl) covered some
 - Credit to @Rehabman
-- Credit to @syscl Kexts, and his contributers (@maz-1)
-- XPS 13 9350 setup by syscl
-- XPS 13 9360 setup by the-darkvoid
 - Dell XPS 13 9360 Guide by bozma88
 - VoodooI2C on XPS 13 9360 by Vygr10565
 - USB-C Hotplug through ExpressCard by dpassmor